sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 			Global.upgrades[0]["FireRate"]=0
 			Global.upgrades[0]["Range"]=0
 			Global.upgrades[0]["Speed"]=0
 			if Global.items[currentItem]["Name"]==Global.item[0]["Weapon"]:
 				upgrade.visible=true
+		elif  "Shield" ==Global.items[currentItem]["Name"] and Global.item[1]["Shield"]!=3:
+			Global.curcits-=50
+			Global.item[1]["Shield"]+=1
 	elif 0<Global.Health[0]["HP"] and Global.Health[0]["HP"]<8 and currentItem==0:
 		Global.curcits -= Global.Health[0]["Cost"]
 		Global.Health[0]["HP"] +=1
 		upgrade.visible=false
-     print(Global.curcits)
 ```
 ### **Analysis**

 #### Buying the weapon

-This code first checks if the item is not health as its functions are run in another dictonary this was done for enemy scripts but could have been put into the same dictonary.
+This code checks if the item is not bought and maxed and .
 Then it checks wheather the weapon is the current weapon or if it the shield upgrade, if it is the current weapon it wont take any curcits and re buy the weapon and the shield will be bought in the below stament.
 It then takes away the weapons cost and resets the upgradings punishing the player but giving them a chance to go back.
 This code could have also be done through a for loop but this was not done as it does not save enough lines to be worth sacrficing readiblity.

 **Code Upgrading and Evolving Example**